Reliable Custom Design Click here to contact AirBorn

 Using a 'T' plug and a PC to monitor comms

-The gadget below is a quick 10 minute project that is really great for monitoring RS232 Comms using a PC.
+The gadget below is a quick half hour project that is really great for monitoring RS232 Comms using a PC.
 The circuit is really not that hard to build - the parts can be purchased from Tandy / Radioshack / Dicksmith / Jaycar / Maplin / Farnell - but if you want to buy it ready made off us, just use the button below.

 How to monitor RS232 Comms between two devices

-There are three sockets on our monitoring gadget.
-Two of them are connected straight through - you plug them in series with the devices you wish to monitor - and the third goes off to another monitoring PC.
+There are three sockets on the T-Spy gadget.
+Two of them are connected straight through - plug them in series with the devices you wish to monitor - and the third goes off to a seperate PC for monitoring the communications.

-The monitoring PC "Sees" on its serial port both sides of the serial conversation - that is it sees what is sent by the target PC and also what is sent by target peripheral.
-This can be a positive advantage, because you can see the serial conversation as it progresses between the two devices.
-Some serial protocols, however, talk "full duplex" meaning that one end can start transmitting while it is still receiving from the other end.
-This unit cannot monitor full duplex Comms - you will see gobble-dee-gook where the two transmissions overlap.
+The monitoring PC "Sees" on its serial port both sides of the serial conversation - that is it receives what is sent by the target PC and also what is sent by target peripheral.
+This can be a positive advantage, because the serial conversation can be observed as it progresses between the two devices.
+Some serial protocols, however, talk "full duplex" meaning that one end can start transmitting while it is still receiving from its peer.
+This unit cannot monitor full duplex Comms - the comms will be corrupted, gobble-dee-gook will be seen where the two transmissions overlap.
+The two sides of the conversation are wire-AND'ed, so Space or 0 overrides Mark or 1.
+But in addition the two sources are asynchronous, so reconstruction of a simultaneous conversation is not realistic.

-If you try this unit, you will be surprised how useful it is, and how often it works - mostly because many supposedly full duplex installations still talk half duplex in any case, because that is the sensible way to write the software.
-Not bad for one diode and a resistor, huh?
+This device is surprisingly successful in operation, and works to successfully record RS232 protocols for many different installs - mostly because many supposedly full duplex installations still talk half duplex in any case, because that is the sensible way to write the software.
+All in all, Not bad for one diode and a resistor...